hongtaoh/hongtaoh.github.io/content/_index.md

 {{<figure src="/media/great_wall_samll.png" caption="On the Great Wall in 2017, photo by Jude Wang (王秀全)" width="450">}}

 I graduated with a Master's degree in Media Arts and Sciences from [the Media School of Indiana University](https://mediaschool.indiana.edu/index.html) in 2020, advised by [Dr. Nicole Martins](https://mediaschool.indiana.edu/people/profile.html?p=nicomart).
 From August 2020 to August 2021, I volunteered as a research assistant for [YY](http://yongyeol.com/).
 I earned my first Master's degree in Journalism from Renmin University of China, Beijing.
-I am now a second-year PhD student in Computer Sciences at the University of Wisconsin-Madison.
+I am now a second-year PhD student in Computer Sciences at the University of Wisconsin-Madison, doing research with [Michael Gleicher](https://gleicher.sites.cs.wisc.edu/).

 <!-- , working with Professor [Yea-Seul Kim](https://pages.cs.wisc.edu/~yeaseulkim/). -->